Describing the CTSC in a Grant Application

 - Clinical Research Center

 The CTSC Clinical Research Center (CCRC) is a main component of the Clinical Research Resources and Facilities program.
-The CCRC has an outpatient clinic in TICON I and provides in/outpatient services at the VA Northern California Health Care System.
+The CCRC has an outpatient clinic on the UC Davis Medical Center campus and provides in/outpatient services at the VA Northern California Health Care System.
 The in/outpatient clinic is an 8,000 sq. ft., nine-bed unit that provides clinical research facilities and patient-oriented resources and services, including nursing, nutrition, phlebotomy, laboratory, and physiological assessment components.
 Resources for patient-oriented research, as well as flexible, mobile research personnel are available for investigators and staff.
 The CCRC has collaborative research relationships with the Western Human Nutrition Research Center on the Davis campus, the M.I.N.D.
 Institute, Shriner’s Hospital for Children Northern California, and the UC Davis Comprehensive Cancer Center.
 The CCRC is able to provide continuous 24 hours/day, 7 days/week support for inpatient and outpatient protocols.

 - Regulatory Knowledge and Support